Noora Tulus: Playing career

-International career
+International play

 Tulus made her World Championship debut at the 2015 World Championship, not picking up any points in five games.
 She represented Finland again at the 2016 and 2017 World Championships.
 She scored six points in seven games at the 2019 World Championship, including two assists in the semifinal upset victory, as Finland won their first-ever silver medal.

+On 2 January 2026, she was named to Finland's roster to compete at the 2026 Winter Olympics.